15th Annual Multicultural Festival of Cape Cod

 The day starts at 10:00am with its beautiful Parade of Flags into the Tilden Arts Center's Main Theater with activities continue straight through until 4:00pm.
 All entertainment and display venues are free of charge!

-The Festival continues to expand its variety of international experiences, this year adding a full "immersion experience" room showcasing Spain and the diversity of the Spanish culture.
-Another new room this year will be nearly a trip "around the world," created by students in the College's ACCCESS Program.
+The Festival also fills the Grossman Commons first floor with displays from all over the world, and offers "immersion experiences" throughout the campus.
 A visit here will allow attendees to see pieces of: Belarus, Brazil, Bulgaria, Cabo Verde, China, Columbia, Dominican Republic, Ecuador, El Salvador, Haiti, India, Jamaica, Lebanon, Mexico, Nepal, Pakistan, Poland, Puerto Rico, Ukraine, United States, and Viet Nam.